Three lines

 Parameter Description

-state An identifier the rental company can use to identify the driver for which the flow was triggered.
+state The state parameter serves as an identifier for the rental company to recognize the driver for whom the flow was triggered.
 This state will be passed back unaltered with the redirect.

-clientID Client ID from the application registered on developer dashboard.
+clientID Client ID of the application registered on the developer dashboard.

-After you’ve supplied the needed parameters, present this authorization URL as a link for the driver to visit.
-Usually, this link will say “Sign in with Uber”.
+After supplying the necessary parameters, present this authorization URL as a link for the driver to visit.
+This link typically prompts the user to “Sign in with Uber”.

 Login With Uber

-When driver visits the authorization page, s/he will be taken through a couple of authorization steps to authorize your app.
+When the driver visits the authorization page, they will be taken through a few authorization steps to authorize the app.

 GET https://<rental_company_base_uri>/redirect?code=<AUTHORIZATION_CODE>&state=<state>

-Use the Token Exchange Endpoint to exchange this authorization code for an access_token which will allow you to make requests on behalf of the user.
-This access token can be used to call any API that shares the user related information.
+Utilize the Token Exchange Endpoint to swap the authorization code for an access token.
+This access token enables you to make requests on behalf of the user and access any API that shares the user-related information.

 https://auth.uber.com/oauth/v2/token